Crochet Wreath Ideas

 The pattern is very clear and contains many pictures and links to patterns for the pumpkins and leaves.

 I just love the combination of the yarn-wrapped side with the full busy leave side.
 Also, the colors are just beautiful on this autumn leaves wreath.
 Keeping the decorations down to only four different types (but in different colors!) make the design of this fall wreath harmonious and very stylish.

 The pattern is very clear and detailed.
 It includes instructions for the oak leaves, maple leaves, acorns and vines used in this project.
 The wreath base is wrapped in yarn, making this pattern suitable for bigger wreath bases.
 Just adjust the number of leaves and trimmings and you're good to go!

-This is a very happy looking autumn wreath!
+This is a very happy-looking autumn wreath!
 It just oozes the fall atmosphere and makes you want to reach for your pumpkin-spiced latte.
-All the different element have beautiful autumn colors that blend together well.
+All the different elements have beautiful autumn colors that blend together well.
 And the design doesn't have too many little separate items that might put you off even getting started on it!
 It is the perfect blend between fun to crochet and quick awesome results!

 The pattern is very clear and includes instructions for the small and large maple leaves (which even by themselves are already stunning!), alternative maple leaves, small and large oak leaves, acorn, pumpkin and, of course, the bow!